Kill Devil Hills, North Carolina: Education

 It is within Dare County Schools.

 First Flight Elementary School and First Flight Middle School are in Kill Devil Hills, just south of the Monument.
 Kill Devil Hills is also served by First Flight High School.
 The school first opened on Tuesday, August 17, 2004, to 800 students.
 Previously, high school students from Kill Devil Hills attended Manteo High School.

 Some portions of Kill Devil Hills are zoned to Nags Head Elementary instead of First Flight Elementary.
-Previously Kitty Hawk Elementary School served areas north of Collington Road/Ocean Bay Bridge while First Flight Elementary served points south.
+Previously Kitty Hawk Elementary School served areas north of Colington Road/Ocean Bay Blvd while First Flight Elementary served points south.
 Boundaries changed when Nags Head Elementary opened in 2005.

 Dare County Library has a branch in Kill Devil Hills.